 If you don’t know where to start creating these documents, it might be worth scheduling an appointment with your career coach.
 Every Ball State student has one, you just have to set up an appointment.
 They will not only help you create your materials, but they will also review them to ensure they are revised before you turn them into an employer.

 6. Nail the interview

 If you’ve done everything properly before this step, the last thing you need to do before acquiring a job is nail the interview.
-If you’ve never had a job interview before, go back to your Career Coach (they can help with just about anything you need relating to jobs).
+If you’ve never had a job interview before, go back to your career coach, as they can help with just about anything you need relating to jobs.

 Your career coach can run you through a mock interview, ask popular questions and even show you where to grab some dress clothes.